nhung1205/gambling-addiction/README.md

 Like most website operators, Gambling Addiction collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 Gambling Addiction’s purpose in collecting non-personally identifying information is to better understand how Gambling Addiction’s visitors use its website.
 From time to time, Gambling Addiction may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

-Gambling Addiction also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on http://appdiggity.com blog posts.
+Gambling Addiction also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on community chat room.
 Gambling Addiction only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below.

 Gathering of Personally-Identifying Information

 Certain visitors to Gambling Addiction’s websites and apps choose to interact with Gambling Addiction in ways that require Gambling Addiction to gather personally-identifying information.
 The amount and type of information that Gambling Addiction gathers depends on the nature of the interaction.
-For example, we ask visitors who sign up for a blog at http://appdiggity.com to provide a username and email address.
+For example, we ask visitors who sign up for a blog at community chat roomto provide a username and email address.

 Security